MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-5038.md

 ms.technology: windows-sec
 ---

-# 5038(F): Code integrity determined that the image hash of a file isn't valid.
+# 5038(F): Code integrity determined that the image hash of a file is not valid.
 The file could be corrupt due to unauthorized modification or the invalid hash could indicate a potential disk device error.

 The file could be corrupt due to unauthorized modification or the invalid hash could indicate a potential disk device error.